Mike Patton: Legacy

 A list published by Consequence of Sound based on vocal range acknowledged Mike Patton as "the greatest singer of all time" in popular music.
 Before the disbandment of Faith No More in 1998, Patton was already highly respected by colleagues and listeners, and this continued with his multiple experimental releases that ensued it.
 In terms of influence, PopMatters regards him as one of the two most important rock frontmen of the 1990s alongside Kurt Cobain.
 Nonetheless, Patton downplays his prominence with light-hearted self-deprecation, and was very critical of his earlier work.

 The versatility and skill of Patton's vocals on the first Faith No More and Mr. Bungle albums were "groundbreaking", features that, along with the experimental rock instrumentations of his bandmates, inspired a generation of musicians that came after him.
 While Patton finished his second record with Faith No More—Angel Dust of 1992 —Warner Bros warned them that it would be a "commercial suicide" due to the significant stylistic departure that they began venturing on, yet, eventually, in 2003 Kerrang! magazine described it as the most influential album of the past two decades.
 Although Patton could easily have capitalized on any of those records after their release, critics extol that he kept reinventing himself and constantly looking for new approaches throughout the years.
 Several authors have called him a "Renaissance man".
 Writing about the multifaceted endeavors of Patton, Robert Barry stated:

 The world he moves in is occupied as much by academically-minded and conservatory-trained musicians as punks and freaks. ...
 [But his diversity] should not be dismissed as superficial po-mo posturing.
 In fact it could be compared to that of Olivier Messiaen. ...
-"There is nothing superfical about Messiaen's eclecticism," said conductor Pierre Boulez, and "Just as we can speak of eclecticism in his choice of composers, so his actual style of writing – juxtaposing and superimposing rather than developing and transforming – may be called eclectic."
+"There is nothing superficial about Messiaen's eclecticism," said conductor Pierre Boulez, and "Just as we can speak of eclecticism in his choice of composers, so his actual style of writing – juxtaposing and superimposing rather than developing and transforming – may be called eclectic."
 Words that could just as easily have been written about Patton.